All medication supplied is UK licensed.

 Antibiotic chlamydia treatment

-Men who have a thick or bloody discharge from the penis with soreness or inflammation, or women with heavy offensive vaginal discharge or irregular bleeding and low abdominal pain should see their regular doctor.
-Discharge is mucus like fluid coming from the end of the penis, vagina, or anus.
+Men who have a thick or bloody discharge from the penis with soreness or inflammation, women with heavy offensive vaginal discharge or irregular bleeding and low abdominal pain and men or women, who have anal/rectal discharge (from the back passage) which may be bloody, should not self treat.
+They should see their regular doctor/GP/GUM clinic for full STI testing as different treatment regimes may be required for other sexually transmitted infections.

 Half of men and the majority of women have no symptoms.

 - Unusual vaginal bleeding

 - Pain (and/or bleeding) during sex